antonhensen81/OctoPrint-PanTilt/README.md

 ## Wiring

-The default wiring looks as shown below.
-Although other scenarios are possible as well and GPIO pins can be configured to be what you like.
+The default wiring is shown below.
+Although other scenarios are possible and GPIO pins can be configured to be what you like.

 ![Wiring](https://raw.githubusercontent.com/antonhensen81/OctoPrint-PanTilt/master/images/wiring.png)